Novartis nears deal to buy US biotech firm Medicines Co for about US$7 billion: WSJ

 The deal, in which Novartis has agreed to pay US$85 a share, could be announced this weekend, the Journal reported, citing people familiar with the matter.

+Going by a fully diluted share count, the agreement is worth about US$10 billion, according to the report.

-Neither Novartis nor The Medicines Co were immediately available for comment on Saturday.
+Novartis declined to comment.
+The Medicines Co did not respond to a request for comment on Saturday.

+The deal could broaden the Swiss drugmaker's cabinet of heart medicines and shore up growth threatened by patent expirations.

+Novartis has been hunting for a US$5 billion acquisition in the United States, two banking sources told Reuters earlier this week without identifying a target.